Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 - Seams on upholstered furniture like armchairs and couches.

-- Wooden furniture like tables and chairs, especially joints or screw holes.
+- Wooden furniture, like tables and chairs, especially joints or screw holes.

 - Behind skirting boards and the faceplates of plug sockets and light switches.